• Skip to main content

 Comments.

-Sonicare uses the phrase “our deepest cleaning brush head” on their website for the C3.
-We’ll take that as meaning they feel it has their most effective brush head design for removing dental plaque.
+Sonicare promotional materials use the phrase “our deepest cleaning brush head” on their website for the C3.
+(Still, even with the introduction of the All-in-One head.)
+We’ll take that as meaning they still feel it’s one of their most effective brush head designs for removing dental plaque.

 ► W3 Premium White –